-There’s something about a sunny day that sparks a desire to gather together.
-When the weekend arrives and the weather’s on our side, there’s nothing more joyful than being with family and friends.
-For Jemima Jones and Lucy Carr-Ellison, Co-Founders of British catering company Tart London, the warmer season is the perfect excuse to host an outdoor celebration at home.
+There’s something about a bank holiday that sparks a desire to gather together, and none more so than the final weekend of August.
+With an extra day off to enjoy – and, if we’re lucky, sunshine to accompany it – the Summer Bank Holiday feels a real treat.
+For Jemima Jones and Lucy Carr-Ellison, Co-Founders of catering company Tart London, the long weekend is the perfect excuse to host a final hurrah as the warmer season comes to a close.
 “It’s so amazing when you can get great people around a table,” Jemima tells us when we visit her home in Somerset for a summer feast.
-“Just having that energy of people together, coupled with delicious food—there are so many points to what makes a great dinner party.”
+“Just having that energy of people together, coupled with delicious food – there are so many points to what makes a great dinner party.

-Having spent the past 12 years bringing people together to enjoy veg-focused dishes that look as beautiful as they are delicious, the friends have the dinner party formula down to a T. They began their business catering for fashion shoots, cooking on site with seasonal produce that could be tailored to different dietary requirements with ease—a given in today’s culinary world, but something of an enigma in 2011.
-A successful pop-up restaurant sparked an idea for a permanent space, and in 2019 they opened Wild by Tart in London, a restaurant, private bar and event space that brought their cooking and hosting expertise together.
+Having spent the past 12 years bringing people together to enjoy veg-focused dishes that look as beautiful as they are delicious, the friends have the dinner party formula down to a T. They began their business catering for fashion shoots, cooking on site with seasonal produce that could be tailored to different dietary requirements with ease – a given in today’s culinary world, but something of an enigma in 2011.
+A successful pop-up restaurant sparked an idea for a permanent space, and in 2019 they opened Wild by Tart in Belgravia’s Eccleston Yard, a restaurant, private bar and event space that brought their cooking and hosting expertise together.

-Zucchini too, is a favorite to cook with during the warmer months, as well as artichokes—“They’re so difficult to prep with,” muses Jemima, “so it feels extra exciting to be able to eat those.”
-In addition to the vegetables that grow in abundance during the summer, the friends revel in making the most of the produce that have short seasons in the UK—among them gooseberries, peas, asparagus, mulberries and elderflower.
-They make a point of pickling and preserving what they can’t eat so they can continue to savor them during the fall.
+Courgettes too, are a favourite to cook with during the warmer months, as well as artichokes – “They’re so difficult to prep with,” muses Jemima, “so it feels extra exciting to be able to eat those.”
+In addition to the vegetables that grow in abundance during the summer, the friends revel in making the most of the produce that have short seasons – among them gooseberries, peas, asparagus, mulberries and elderflower.
+They make a point of pickling and preserving what they can’t eat so they can continue to savour them during the autumn season.